Standard Terms and Conditions

 - Disbursement in respect of travelling expenses, photocopies, stationery, revenue stamps, postage and telephone calls will be recovered at our predetermined rates.

-- In return for the delivery of Services by us, you shall pay our fees, without any right of set-off, on presentation of our invoice.
-If you are not in agreement with any fee note, you are required to notify us in writing of your objection within 15 business days of the date reflected on the fee note.
-Failure to do so will constitute your acknowledgement that our fee note is prima facie correct and due and payable.
+- In return for the delivery of services by us, you shall pay our fees, without any right of set-off, on presentation of our invoice.
+If you are not in agreement with any fee note on the invoice, you are required to notify us in writing of your objection within 15 business days of the date reflected on the invoice.
+Failure to do so will constitute your acknowledgement that our invoice is prima facie correct and due and payable.

-- In the event of your appointing another adviser in our stead, or otherwise terminating our mandate, we will be entitled to raise a fee note upon receipt of such notification for all work done to date and not yet billed, at our standard charge-out rates, including disbursements incurred.
+- In the event of your appointing another adviser in our stead, or otherwise terminating our mandate, we will be entitled to raise an invoice upon receipt of such notification for all work done to date and not yet billed, at our standard charge-out rates, including disbursements incurred.
 In such event, you undertake to settle our account in full prior to us handing over books and records to you or to your appointee.

 - Such interest will be calculated on a monthly basis.
 All payments will be allocated first to interest, then to disbursements and then to the oldest outstanding fee.